Kora is an app that helps college students understand everything from student loans to credit cards and much more.

 However, a representative for the company did submit a response to each complaint.

-Final Review: Is Kora Worth It?
+Kora Money App Review: Is It Worth It?

 Kora offers personal loans and car loans for students who otherwise may not qualify via traditional lenders.